South Point passes water meter ordinance - The Tribune

 Also at the July 1 meeting, the council had a second reading of ordinance on vacating property.
 The proposal would allow residents to make requests on alleys and properties owned by the village that are not in use.

-Mayor Jeff Gaskin said the council will hold a special meeting at 7 p.m. on Tuesday, July 8 regaring the loan funding of the Solida Road water project in order to make the request in time for the Ohio Department of Environmental Protection’s monthly calendar.
+Mayor Jeff Gaskin said the council will hold a special meeting at 7 p.m. on Tuesday, July 8 regarding the loan funding of the Solida Road water project in order to make the request in time for the Ohio Department of Environmental Protection’s monthly calendar.

 The council also heard from the village administrator’s office and learned that 19 million gallons of water were pumped by the village in the last month.